denisyuji/very-cool-heatsink-adapter/README.md

 The target heatsink can be found on differente marketplaces under the name [Aokin Raspberry Pi 4 Model B Dual Fan with Heatsink](https://www.aliexpress.com/i/4000401940976.html).

+It is recommended the usage of PETG 3D Printing Filament.

 This project uses [Daniel Upshaw's Rounded Corners OpenSCAD library](https://danielupshaw.com/openscad-rounded-corners/)

 ![](render.png)